-Despite boasting one of the highest per-capita incomes in the country, San Jose, Calif., is running large and growing deficits.
-And next Tuesday, the city council is expected to declare a state of "fiscal emergency."
+Despite boasting one of the highest per capita incomes in the country, San Jose, Calif., is running large and growing deficits.
+And on Dec.
+6, the City Council is expected to declare a state of "fiscal emergency."
 The main reason is pensions and other benefits for retired city workers, such as health insurance.

 San Jose's problems are severe, but hardly unique.
 In recent years, pension costs have become a central concern both in the U.S. and in Europe.

 On Wednesday, Britain saw its biggest strike in decades, as government workers protested pension cuts that will see them working longer and paying more toward their own retirements.

 Last month, Rhode Island also raised its retirement age for state workers, while cutting benefits in an attempt to slash $7 billion worth of pension debts in half.

 Governments simply can't afford to keep funding pensions at the levels promised in the past, says San Jose Mayor Chuck Reed.
 "We are draining money out of services and pouring them into retirement benefits," says Reed.
 "However you define unsustainable, it's unsustainable."